 The Bonneville Power Administration (BPA) was created by the federal government in 1937 to market and transmit the electricity generated by the 31 dams on the Columbia River and it’s tributaries, as well as the Hanford nuclear power plant in Washington.
-It is also responsible for funding efforts to prevent the extinction of migratory salmon and steelhead that inhabit the Columbia and Snake Rivers, through their Fish an Wildlife program.
-In recent years as the hydrosystem has aged, maintenance costs and fish mitigation costs have risen causing BPA to raise it’s electricity rates.
-Dam advocates, in an effort to thwart discussions on breaching, have grossly overstated the hydropower benefits of the 4 dams located on the lower Snake River.
+Under the 1980 Northwest Power Act, they are responsible for recovering hydro-power effected populations using least cost alternatives.
+To address endangered salmon and steelhead runs in the Columbia and Snake Rivers, they invest in a Fish and Wildlife Program.
+As the hydro-system has aged maintenance costs have risen.
+As fish decline towards extinction, and Fish and Wildlife costs have risen.
+BPA has had to raise their electricity rates and go into severe debt.
+Even though they are loosing money, BPA continues their campaign to justify the Snake River Dams.
+Let’s take a closer look.

 BPA’s debt is at $14.5 Billion.
 It must all be paid back, with interest.

 “if there is an axis of nonchalance (on one end) to panic (on the other), I think it’s important that we don’t get into a panic mode, I’m not in a panic mode, but I am in a very, very, significant sense of urgency mode.” – Elliot Mainzer, BPA Administrator to NPCC, March 2018.

 BPA’s debt can be attributed to two things:

 1. Increasing salmon recovery/mitigation costs 2.
 Increasing operation and maintenance costs on low revenue assets (such as the four lower Snake River Dams, or LSRDs).